Gabardone/swift-resource-provider/README.md

 A modular resource fetching and management system.

-This is like Combine, but for getting things instead of receiving them.
-It makes for an easy to understand, common abstraction of getting something repeatably based on a series of unique characteristics, as well as enabling more sophisticated workflows including but not limited to caching steps.
+This little library takes a Combine-like approach to getting things with an identifier.
+It makes for an easy to understand surface for this common abstraction of getting something repeatably based on a series of unique characteristics while enabling for progressively adding sophistication to the implementation in composable steps, including but not limited to caching steps.

 As with many similar frameworks and language facilities, this doesn't make these complicated issues simple but it ought to help organize them in a far more modular and testable way.